 Daheeyeon Garden is one of the major tea farms in Jeju Island.
 We saw a vast field of green tea plants.
 Daheeyeon Garden also has an underground cafe that offers freshly harvested tea drinks straight from the farm.
-There is also museum/store that showcases different tea utensils and teas to purchase.
+There is also a museum/store that showcases different tea utensils and teas to purchase.

 After our nature adventure in Jeju, we returned back to Seoul.
 It made me very excited as I will now see the places I’ve just seen on videos and try some authentic Korean foods.
 Before our first destination, we visited the agency where we ordered our tickets for Everland.
-As we are going to our first destination, we passed by food vendors where they sell Kimbap, Gamja Hotdogs, and Walnut Cakes.
+As we were going to our first destination, we passed by food vendors where they sell Kimbap, Gamja Hotdogs, and Walnut Cakes.
 Yummy!

 For our first destination in Seoul, we visited Deoksugung Palace at the heart of Seoul.
 We were in time for the changing of guards held at the gate of the palace.
 The palace is owned by the kings of the Joseon Dynasty.
 The complex is huge and it also houses the National Museum of Modern and Contemporary Art.
-Entrance fee is 1,000 Won.
+The entrance fee is 1,000 Won.

 N SEOUL TOWER

 For our second day, we spent the whole day in Everland.
 A theme park located outside of Seoul.
 We paid 52,000 Won for the ticket.
 We rode a bus from Gangnam going to the park’s pick-up point.
-I’m not a fan of theme parks because I get easily dizzy when in rides, but I really appreciated the place.
+I’m not a fan of theme parks because I get easily dizzy when on rides, but I really appreciated the place.
 It’s very alive and diverse.
 Our main objective is to ride the T-express, the first wooden roller coaster in South Korea and one of the steepest.
 I felt nervous and excited at the same time.
 The descending point was very steep.
 In the end, we were able to surpass our fears and make it alive. 😛

 From Everland, we returned back to Gangnam to have our dinner.
 One of the famous districts in Seoul, Gangnam, boasts its status of high standards of living and wealth.
 This is Seoul’s prime area for the rich and the famous.
 Entertainment companies of K-pop idols are also located here, such as SM Entertainment, JYP Entertainment, and LOEN Entertainment.
-Sadly, we just spent a few time exploring the area and we haven’t seen these companies or any K-pop stars.
+Sadly, we just spent a little time exploring the area and we haven’t seen these companies or any K-pop stars.
 But, just seeing its bustling streets made it fun for us to discover its vibrant community.